Glossary

 Workflow commands

-Workflow commands determine how the Coordinator Workflow module processes an instruction, particularly in terms of the permissions required to run the instruction.
+Workflow commands determine how the Coordinator Workflow module processes an Instruction, particularly in terms of the permissions required to run the Instruction.